tidyverse/reprex/README.md

 Where and why are they used?

--   A stackoverflow question that includes a proper reprex is [much more likely to get answered](http://stackoverflow.com/help/no-one-answers), by the most knowledgeable and therefore busy people.
+-   A stackoverflow question that includes a proper reprex is [much more likely to get answered](http://stackoverflow.com/help/no-one-answers), by the most knowledgeable (and therefore busy!) people.
--   A [GitHub issue](https://guides.github.com/features/issues/) that includes a proper reprex is more likely to achieve your goals: getting a bug fixed, getting a new feature, in a finite amount of time.
+-   A [GitHub issue](https://guides.github.com/features/issues/) that includes a proper reprex is more likely to achieve your goal: getting a bug fixed or getting a new feature, in a finite amount of time.

 Read the stackoverflow thread ["How to make a great R reproducible example?"](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example/16532098) to learn important guiding principles!
 That is NOT what this package is about.
 This package helps with the fiddly mechanics of preparing runnable bits of code for posting.